bgoonz/gists-revamp/by-extension/markdown/The-Comple.md

 Unicode.

-Setting the u flag on a RegExp also allows you to use the new `\u{...}` escape sequence for Unicode character and also enables the \\p{…} notation for Unicode character classes.
+Setting the u flag on a RegExp also allows you to use the new `\u{...}` escape sequence for Unicode character and also enables the \\p{...} notation for Unicode character classes.

 y